-In the United States, several pieces of bipartisan legislation have passed in recent years supporting nuclear development and expansion, including the Nuclear Fuel Security Act, Advance Act, and the Inflation Reduction Act.
-In combination, these bills and others like The Prohibiting Russian Uranium Imports Act are expected to help rebuild and restore a robust domestic fuel cycle in the United States.
-Most recently, the United States Secretary of Energy signed a Secretarial Order directing the DOE to "unleash commercial nuclear power in the United States" and "strengthen grid reliability and security" (Source: Energy.Gov - Secretary Wright Acts to Unleash Golden Era of American Energy Dominance, February 5, 2025).
+In the United States, several pieces of bipartisan legislation have passed in recent years supporting nuclear development and expansion, including the Nuclear Fuel Security Act, the Advance Act, and the Inflation Reduction Act.
+In combination, these bills and other legislative efforts seek to encourage the restoration and rebuilding of a robust domestic fuel cycle in the United States.
+For example, the United States Secretary of Energy signed a Secretarial Order directing the United States Department of Energy ("DOE") to "unleash commercial nuclear power in the United States" and "strengthen grid reliability and security" (Source: Energy.Gov - Secretary Wright Acts to Unleash Golden Era of American Energy Dominance, February 5, 2025).